pujahabibi/ai-fishery/task_2/README.md

 3. Place the weights inside the `task_2/` directory

+4. You have to fill the API Key for running the Google Maps API.
+You will find the API Key in my replying email to submit this task to `Mr. Ardi`.
+Then. place it at line 6 in file retrieve_maps.py

 ## How to Run
 To run this project, follow these steps:
 1. open a terminal inside the folder `task_2/`